Maserati Ghibli on 215-70 VR15 Pirelli Cinturato CN12

-Recommended Maserati Ghibli tyres
+Maserati Ghibli Tyres

-Other Options for Maserati Ghibli
+Other Options for Maserati Ghibli Tyres

 History of the Maserati Ghibli

 The Maserati Ghibli was launched at the Turin Motor Show in 1966.
 Designed by Giorgetto Giugiaro of Ghia, the Ghibli continued Maserati's theme of naming cars after the wind.
-Ghibli being the name for a collection of winds blowing across the Sahara desert.
+Ghibli is the name for a collection of winds blowing across the Sahara desert.

 In 1968 a convertible version was released, designed once again by Ghia.
-The option of a hard top made the vehicle suitable for all types of weather and driving conditions.
+The option of a hardtop made the vehicle suitable for all types of weather and driving conditions.
 Production, which ended in 1973, totalled 1299 cars.
 Of these 125 were convertibles and 25 were SS convertibles.

 Maserati Ghibli Borrani Wheels

-Maserati Ghibli wheels made by Ruote Borrani Milano are, without doubt, the best wire wheels available.
+Wire wheels made by Ruote Borrani Milano are, without doubt, the best wire wheels available.
 Borrani wheels utilise aluminium rims, steel spokes and steel wheel centres.

-Maserati wheels made by Borrani are available in the following styles
+Wheels made by Borrani are available in the following styles:

 - Painted silver finish, as per the racing wheels of the period